 Our Take

-Marriott Bonvoy is one of the best hotel loyalty programs out there.
-It arguably has one of the most flexible points currencies around, with a huge range of airline transfer partners as well as the ability to redeem your points for Marriott stays.
-Although Marriott points do expire due to inactivity, there are plenty of options to keep your Marriott Bonvoy points active.
+Marriott Bonvoy points are one of the most flexible points currencies, with a vast range of airline transfer partners and the ability to redeem your points for Marriott stays.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.